Morton McMichael: Political career

 McMichael served in a number of political positions throughout his life.
 He began his service as a police magistrate and then as an Alderman in the Spring Garden neighborhood of Philadelphia.
 As an Alderman, he also served as Justice of the peace for the County of Philadelphia.

 During the 1837 anti-abolition riots in Philadelphia, McMichael helped break up a mob and prevent the burning of an African-American orphanage.

 McMichael began his political career in 1838 as a Jacksonian Democrat but drifted away from that ideology and became a Democrat, a Whig in 1843 and a Republican in 1857.
 McMichael was attracted to the Republicans' strong stance on high tariffs and less so on their abolitionist beliefs.

 In 1843 he was elected Sheriff of Philadelphia County, serving until 1846.
-McMichael served as Sheriff during the Philadelphia nativist riots and helped prevent further violence.
-After serving his three-year term as sheriff, McMichael was ineligible to serve again for the next four years.
+McMichael served his three-year term as Sheriff during the Philadelphia nativist riots and helped prevent further violence.

 In 1854, McMichael chaired the Executive Consolidation Committee, which developed the Consolidation Act of 1854 that merged the city of Philadelphia with many of the surrounding districts into a single political entity.
 His newspaper also argued for a new street numbering system to replace the city’s confusing address system, which often numbered houses in the order they were built rather than by location and resulted in fractional house numbers along streets.

-Thoroughout the American Civil War, McMichael's stance on anti-slavery changed.
-He saw the succession of the South as treason and that slavery was incompatible with re-consolidation of the Union and Confederacy.
+Thoroughout the American Civil War, He saw the succession of the South as treason and that slavery was incompatible with re-consolidation of the Union and Confederacy.
 After the assassination of Lincoln, he became a strong advocate for Republicanism and anti-slavery.

 In 1865, McMichael defeated Democrat Daniel M. Fox by 5,000 votes and was elected as the Mayor of Philadelphia.
 While he was mayor, the Fairmount Park Commission was established.
 McMichael served on the board and, once his term ended in 1869, was appointed as president of the commission, serving until his death.

 He was offered a position as minister to Great Britain by President Ulysses S. Grant but declined.

 In 1873 he was appointed a delegate at large to the fourth Constitutional convention of Pennsylvania.
 This resulted in the establishment of the Pennsylvania Constitution of 1874.